ThatOpen/engine_docs/docs/intro.md

 :::danger How to become a BIM software developer?

 There are many free resources out there to learn to code for the web, although they are not specific to BIM or the construction industry.
-For that reason, [we have made some courses that cover all these topics](#), starting from scratch and oriented to BIM software developer.
+For that reason, **we have made some courses that cover all these topics**, starting from scratch and oriented to BIM software developer.

 :::